Full Video: Starlink Satalite Jets Through New Hampshire Sky, Looks Like Video Game

 After some research, I was reminded of SpaceX, then Starlink, which is exactly what I saw.

-If you are unfamiliar, put really really simply, Starlink is a line of satellites that provide internet to nearly 50 countries.
+If you are unfamiliar, Starlink is a line of satellites providing internet to nearly 50 countries.
 After 2023, our phones might be able to use Starlink for the internet.
 People in the mountains, countries like Ukraine, fishermen in the middle of the ocean, and more can use Starlink.

 It's a very cool sight to see so low in orbit in Portsmouth, New Hampshire.